- Addressing the cost of living

 - South Australian Not-for-Profit Funding Rules and Guidelines (SANFRAG)

-On 17 May 2017, DHS celebrated IDAHOT (International Day Against Homophobia and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.
+On 17 May 2018, DHS celebrated IDAHOBIT (International Day Against Homophobia, Biphobia, Intersexism and Transphobia) with a community breakfast at the Next Generation Health Club on Memorial Drive.

 The breakfast provided an opportunity to engage with the LGBTIQ community and offered a safe, inclusive and supportive space to celebrate this important day in the LGBTIQ calendar.

-This work aims to ensure that schools consistently support gender diverse students.
-The ‘Supporting Same Sex Attracted, Intersex and Gender Diverse Students’ policy outlines school and preschool responsibilities in relation to state and commonwealth legislation.
-The procedure applies only to transgender students who are currently transitioning and whose gender identity has been discussed with parents and confirmed by health professionals.
+The Department for Education transgender and gender diverse student policy and procedures aim to ensure that schools consistently support gender diverse students.
+The ‘Supporting Same Sex Attracted, Intersex and Gender Diverse Students’ policy outlined school and preschool responsibilities in relation to state and commonwealth legislation.